 How to deal with narcissists at work

-Sooner or later in your career, you will run into someone whose personality is so difficult, you will despair about ever finding a way to work with that person in any productive way.
-One of these types of difficult people is the narcissistic personality.
-Narcissistic personality is characterized by an unrealistic or inflated sense of self-importance, an inability to see the viewpoint of others, and hypersensitivity to criticism.
+Eventually, in your career, you will run into someone whose personality is so difficult, you will despair about the impossibility of working with that person in any productive way.
+One of the most challenging personalities is the narcissist.
+An unrealistic or inflated sense of self-importance, an inability to see the viewpoint of others, and hypersensitivity to criticism characterizes narcissistic personality.

 Stress dial

-Mental health professionals have expertise in treating narcissistic personality to attempt to lessen the suffering of the person with narcissistic traits and the people affected by them.
-In addition, consulting psychologists with training in working with narcissistic personality structure can minimize the workplace damage done by people exhibiting destructive narcissism.
-Leadership coaching can help organizational leaders navigate situations where one person’s bad behavior is putting the entire organization or team at risk.
+Mental health professionals have expertise in treating narcissistic personality to lessen the suffering of the person with narcissistic traits and the people affected by them.
+In addition, consulting psychologists with training in working with narcissistic personality structure can minimize the workplace damage by people exhibiting destructive narcissism.
+Leadership coaching can help organizational leaders navigate situations where one person’s destructive behavior is putting the entire organization or team at risk.

-In the short-term and when everything is going their way, narcissists are often charming, charismatic, compelling, and persuasive.
+In the short-term, and when everything is going their way, narcissists are often charming, compelling, and persuasive.
 In fact, narcissism in smaller amounts may provide surface advantages to succeeding in the workplace.
 The problems arise when the narcissist feels challenged or threatened.
-If the flow of admiration from others starts to slow down or stop, if an expected promotion or start up funding fails to materialize, if the marketplace doesn’t behave as the narcissist hopes, narcissists are prone to angry outbursts and attempts to retaliate.
+If the flow of admiration from others slows down or stops, if an expected promotion or startup funding doesn’t materialize, or if the marketplace doesn’t behave as the narcissist hopes, narcissists are prone to angry outbursts and attempts to retaliate.
 Narcissists specialize in making everyone else’s life miserable, so how can you avoid having your career trashed by one?

 Here is expert career advice for dealing with narcissists at work: